Fort York: Demolished structures

-A number of other buildings were also erected within the fort that were later demolished.
+Several other buildings were also erected within the fort that were later demolished.
 There remains little trace of the fort's original topography, or its original structures, most of which are buried underground.
 The remains of the original fort built in 1793 are situated under the present fort, with the remains of the first Government House buried under the fort's parade grounds.
 Debris and ruins from the battle in April 1813 were also later buried and deposited in the crater created by the detonation of the gunpowder magazine.
 The location of the gunpowder magazine that was ignited during the battle is marked by a maple tree, and contains a plaque commemorating the Rush-Bagot Treaty, a treaty signed shortly after the War of 1812 that led to the demilitarization of the Great Lakes.

-A number of buildings were erected during the fort's 1813–15 reconstruction, with the fort holding 18 buildings in 1816.
+Several buildings were erected during the fort's 1813–15 reconstruction, with the fort holding 18 buildings in 1816.
 However, a number of these buildings were later demolished, including the carpenter's shop, the sappers' and miners' barracks, the soldiers' barracks, and a cook house along the southern ramparts.
 Work on a third blockhouse along the fort's western wall was also underway in 1815, but was destroyed by a fire and was not rebuilt.
 The carpenter building appeared to have been demolished after 1815, the barracks were demolished in 1822, and the cookhouse was torn down in 1848.

 The Commandant's House, "D" Barrack, the artillery barracks and the 1838 cookhouse were also structures within Fort York that were later demolished.
 However, the area where these cluster of buildings were situated is located north of the present fort; as the fort's northern ramparts were rebuilt further south from its original location during the 1930s restoration.